jaantollander/Nonlinear-Optimization/Homework 2/homework2.md

 TODO: proof?

-We can modify the systems such the system 1 can't be equal to zero, but the system 2 can.
+We can move the element $\{0\}$ from system 1 to system 2 by modifying the systems.
 Otherwise, the solutions to the systems remain unaffected.

 1) $Ax<0, c^Tx≥0, x∈𝐑^n$
 2) $A^Ty=c, y≥0, y∈𝐑^m$.